GooseCTF/CTF-Writeups/2018/csaw_quals/take_an_l/README.md

 - base case: a `2 x 2` square with a mark is tiled in the obvious way
-- inductive step: if a `2^k x 2^k` square with a mark can be tiled, we tile a `2^(k + 1) x 2^(k + 1)` square by splitting it into four `2^k x 2^k` quadrants and tiling an L into quadrants which do not contain a mark already so that each contains exactly one cell comprising the L.
-  We designate these cells as marks for the respective quadrants, and now every quadrant can be tiled.
+- inductive step: if a `2^k x 2^k` square with a mark can be tiled, we tile a `2^(k + 1) x 2^(k + 1)` square by splitting it into four `2^k x 2^k` quadrants and tiling an L with one cell in each quadrant except the one with the mark.
+Consider the cells used for the tiling marked.
+Now all quadrants  are `2^k x 2^k` and contain one mark, so they can be tiled recursively.

 The implementation is in `tile.c` and `takel.py`, invoked as:
 ```sh